tech-learning-collective/tech-learning-collective.github.io/faq/index.md

 1. [WEB201]({% link _courses/web201.md %}): Learn how to safely utilitize the Web as a platform for advocacy and coordination beyond traditional Web sites.

 To be clear, you could start at any 101-level course.
 Nevertheless, completing the courses in the order they are listed above offers the fastest, most thorough, and logical route through the material.
 This is because networks (NET101) will make more sense if you have some understanding of the networked devices in isolation (SYS101), and so on.

+## Can I enroll in more than one class at a time?

+Yes.
+Our [enrollment process]({% link enrollment/index.md %}) tracks each of your applications individually.
+You can simultaneously apply for pre-enrollment in as many of our courses as you like at any time.

+In addition to enrolling in full courses, you can also participate in any of our paid or donation-based [events]({% link events/index.md %}) independent of your enrollment status.
+In fact, coming to a workshop that is related to your course subject can be a great way to supplement your course experience because it will give you a chance to solidify your skills in a different context and meet people who are not your immediate peers.
+Subscribe to our events calendar so you can stay abreast of when and where our one-off workshops and events will take place.

+## How should I prepare for my enrollment interview?

+First of all, remember that the interview is not a technical exam.
+If you have made it through to the interview phase, it means we already believe you have the requisite skill to get something valuable out of the course material.
+There are no trick questions and we are not going to grill you about how much (or how little) you already know about the course subject.

+During your interview, we are simply trying to get a sense of who you are as a person and in what ways you wish to grow in the near future.
+Our goal is to fill each class with self-motivated people who are eager to use technology to improve the lives of their immediate community; lofty ambitions are great, but what matters more is that you demonstrate empathy, thoughtfulness, and care for those with less power than you have.
+Your interviewer will be a teacher, teaching assistant, or alumni who has these same traits and who has gone through a similar process as you have, so share your frustrations or lament obstacles you have faced same as you might share optimistic hopes and successes you&rsquo;ve had.

+If you have not yet done so, we also suggest that you take a minute to familiarize yourself with [our partner and sister organizations](https://github.com/AnarchoTechNYC/meta/wiki/Accomplices-and-allies), as well as with [our lightweight social rules](https://github.com/AnarchoTechNYC/meta/wiki/Social-rules).
+We are serious about creating an environment where work that materially improves our lives and the lives of our loved ones gets done, not merely discussed, and we make choices based on how likely we think that is to happen.
+This doesn&rsquo;t mean we are purists, but it does mean we prioritize the applications of people who are both willing and able to contribute to these efforts.

 ## What do I need to bring to class?